 There may be a time when you'd like to retrieve the raw value for an attribute.
 This would be helpful in creating links to pages that would need to know which person, group, etc. you are interested in.
 You can retrieve the unformatted attribute value by appending RawValue as a second parameter in the attribute filter.
 For example, using Lava of {{ Workflow | Attribute: 'Requester', 'RawValue' }} would return a Person Alias GUID, since that is how the Person type attribute stores its value under the hood.

 Keep In Mind

 As noted above, the Person attribute stores the GUID of the PersonAlias record, not the GUID of the Person record.
-This holds true even if the attribute is associated with a business.

 Link Values